-Advanced workshop for political communications professionals and other progressive stakeholders.
+Message strategy training for political communications professionals and other Liberal stakeholders.

 Learn more here!

 For more than 25 years, Antonia Scatton has been behind the scenes, working for, training and advising political campaigns, party committees and advocacy organizations across the country.
-Her work has primarily involved the kind of community engagement and strategic and structural improvements that help win in the short-term and contribute to long-term success.
+Her work has primarily involved the kind of deep strategic planning, community engagement and organizational development that help people win in the short-term and enable long-term growth.

 Antonia is an expert in political messaging and framing.
 She studied cognitive linguistics with messaging guru and best-selling author, George Lakoff, and worked closely with him for more than a year to develop practical ways for people to apply his discoveries about the science of messaging in their day to day work.

-Now, for the first time, Antonia is taking her extensive knowledge in the areas of political communication, organizational development, campaign innovation and volunteer mobilization and making it available to the whole community.
+Now, for the first time, Antonia is taking her extensive knowledge in the areas of political communication, organizational development, campaign innovation and volunteer mobilization and making it available to the broader community.

 Her hope is to improve our messaging skills and have a productive conversation about what our community can do to encourage innovation and change.